 She also has a deep commitment to public service.
 She co-founded the Samara Centre for Democracy, a charity that works to improve the health of democracy in Canada.
 She was also a Senior Fellow and instructor at the Munk School of Global Affairs and Public Policy, was a member of the Premier of Ontario’s Highly Skilled Workforce Expert Panel, served as the president of the Canadian Club of Toronto, vice-president of the Banff Forum board, and as a director of the Toronto Community Foundation.
 She is also the co-author of the #1 best-selling book Tragedy in the Commons: Former MPs Speak Out About Canada's Failing Democracy.

 Alison is currently a World Economic Forum Young Global Leader, where she serves on the program’s Advisory Board, a fellow at the Public Policy Forum, and Advisory Board member at the Max Bell School of Public Policy at McGill University and a governor of Ridley College.
 She is also an advisor to several organizations on democracy and the future of journalism.

-Alison received several awards for her public service leadership, including the Queen’s Gold and Diamond Jubilee Medals.
-She is a World Economic Forum Young Global Leader, where she co-leads a disability rights initiative, and was named one of the WXN 100 Most Powerful Women in Canada.
-She has degrees from Queen’s University (BAH) and the Harvard Kennedy School (MPP).
+She received both the Queen’s Gold and Diamond Jubilee Medals and was named one of the WXN 100 Most Powerful Women in Canada.
+She has degrees from Queen’s University and the Harvard Kennedy School.